wix-incubator/wix-code-docs/wix-reviews-v2/wix-reviews-v2/guides/Introduction.md

 ## Moderation of Reviews

-A site owner can adjust moderation settings so that reviews aren't immediately published to their site.
+You can adjust moderation settings so that reviews aren't immediately published to your site.
 Moderation can be set as required if a review contains any of the following:
 - Images or video.
 - One or more specified spam words.
 - Specific ratings scores, for example, to moderate all reviews that are rated 1 or 2.